Tpichardo/azure-network-protocols/README.md

 4. Now we can see the packets that were sent across the network when we pinged the Linux PC and idividually examine each one

 <h2>Experiment with Network Security Groups</h2>
+Pertually ping the Linux VM, and use NSGs to deny ICMP traffic to the Linux VM

+1. Let's perpetually ping the Linux VM with `ping 10.0.0.5 -t`.
+This will send a continuous ping to the Linux VM until we decide to stop it.
+2. In your Azure portal, go to the Linux VM's network security group, and set a rule to deny ICMP traffic.
+Once this is done, our echo request will begin to time out as we will stop receiving echo replies from the Linux VM.
+You can also see this by observing the ICMP traffic on Wireshark.
+Notice that there are no longer any replies from the Linux VM, only requests.
+3. To allow ICMP traffic, just delete the rule and the Linux VM will eventually begin seding echo replies.